 (4) Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 (1) Type of Information Collection: Extension, Without Change, of a Currently Approved Collection.

 (2) Title of the Form/Collection: Interagency Record of Request A, G, or NATO Dependent Employment Authorization or Change/Adjustment To/From A, G, or NATO Status.

 (3) Agency form number, if any, and the applicable component of the DHS sponsoring the collection: I-566; USCIS.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
 This information collection facilitates processing of applications for benefits filed by dependents of diplomats, international organizations, and NATO personnel by U.S. Citizenship and Immigration Services, and the Department of State.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: The estimated total number of respondents for the information collection I-566 is 5,800 and the estimated hour burden per response is 1.42 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 5,800 with an estimated hour burden per response of .25 hours.

-(6) An estimate of the total public burden (in hours) associated with the collection: The total estimated annual hour burden associated with this collection is 8,236 hours.
+(6) An estimate of the total public burden (in hours) associated with the collection: 1,450.

 Chief, Regulatory Coordination Division, Office of Policy and Strategy, U.S. Citizenship and Immigration Services, Department of Homeland Security.